CDCgov/prime-simplereport-site/_pages/getting-started/public-health-departments/simplereport-data-catalog.md

 {% endcapture %}

 {% capture example-data %}
-The information below is all completely fake.
+The sample data below is not real.
 It’s here to give you a sense of the information you’ll receive from SimpleReport.
-All required and system-generated fields appear in the example data below, but only some optional fields do.
+All required and system-generated fields appear in the example data below, but only some optional fields appear.

 ### Patient information
 #### Patient information